 1. Combine all ingredients in a small bowl and stir well.
 Allow to stand 15 min. before using.

 1. Combine sugar, vinegar, and salt in small bowl; stir well.
 Add carrots; toss several times.
 Let marinate at least 20 min.
 Cover and refrigerate until ready to use.

-Recipe courtesy of Chef Mai Pham for the National Peanut Board
+Photo courtesy of the National Peanut Board